Mimis Papaioannou: 1977–1978

 In the next season the acquisition of Dušan Bajević and the formation of an outstanding attacking duo with Thomas Mavros, while Papaioannou orchestrated the attack, made the team's offense unstoppable.
-Fadrhonc was sacked in the beginning of the season after 3 years of presence, but his replacement Zlatko Čajkovski also did an excellent job.
+Fadrhonc was sacked at the beginning of the season after 3 years of presence, but his replacement Zlatko Čajkovski also did an excellent job.
 On 28 September 1977 he scored in the second leg of the first round of the UEFA Cup against ASA Târgu Mureș, where AEK qualified with a score of 3–0, while at the second round their campaign was cut short by Standard Liège.
-At the end of the season, with Papaioannou as their captain, they won easily the domestic double by winning the league with just 2 defeats, as well as the Cup going undefeated while beating Panathinaikos in the second round, tearing apart Olympiacos by 6–1 in the semi-finals and prevailing against PAOK by 2–0 in the final.
+At the end of the season, with Papaioannou as their captain, they reached in the conquest of the domestic double with relative ease as they won the league with just 2 defeats and they went undefeated in the Cup, beating Panathinaikos in the second round, tearing apart Olympiacos by 6–1 in the semi-finals and prevailing against PAOK by 2–0 in the final.